-The aim of the French department is to equip pupils with the four communicative skills – reading, writing, speaking and listening.
-Pupils will become competent in the target language and will have an overall awareness of French culture and lifestyle.
-All student's in O'Carolan College learn French, in which they complete four forms of assessment: The two classroom-based assessments, the assessment task and the state examination.
+The aim of the French department is to equip pupils with the five language skills – listening, reading, spoken production, spoken interaction and writing.
+Students will become competent in the target language, develop the ability to reflect on their own learning and will be enabled to explore the interdependence between language and culture.
+Four forms of assessment are completed: the two classroom-based assessments, the assessment task and the state examination.

-Pupils from first to sixth year are prepared to become competent in the four areas of listening/understanding, speaking, reading and writing the French language, with a view to completing the Junior Certificate and Leaving Certificate exams.
+Pupils from first to sixth year are prepped to become competent, creative and independent language learners, with a view to completing the Junior Cycle and Leaving Certificate exams.
+At Junior Cycle, language skills are developed across three inter-related strands: communicative competence, language awareness, and socio-cultural knowledge and intercultural awareness.
+The Leaving Certificate course builds on these learning outcomes and aims to further develop learner autonomy.
 A range of varied teaching methods and active learning strategies are employed to cater for all abilities in a typical French class.
-These include individual and group activities, project work, role play, creating displays, realia (authentic French literature and magazines), listening activities, puzzles and games, map reading and the use of ICT such as the internet, PowerPoint, CD-ROMs, DVDs, a digital camera and on-line language games.
+These include individual and group activities, project work, role plays, creating displays, realia (authentic French literature and magazines), listening activities, puzzles and games, map reading and the use of ICT such as the internet, PowerPoint, DVDs, podcasts and on-line language games.